 - (Towards end of dose if taken in morning) easy to fall asleep act as a cure for insomnia.

 - Extremely restful sleep.

 - Increases in pleasure, connectedness, and physical pleasure during sex (yay!).

-Because of these effects, I’d typically recommend taking Phenibut regularly on a responsible schedule to help manage anxiety and depression.
+Now because of these effects, I’d typically recommend taking Phenibut regularly on a responsible schedule to help manage worry, stress, and mood balance.
 You could also take it at a great benefit for the following events: